Dynamic Advisor Solutions LLC Sells 6,902 Shares of Invesco National AMT-Free Municipal Bond ETF (NYSEARCA:PZA)

-Dynamic Advisor Solutions LLC decreased its stake in Invesco National AMT-Free Municipal Bond ETF (NYSEARCA:PZA – Get Rating) by 13.4% during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+Dynamic Advisor Solutions LLC decreased its position in shares of Invesco National AMT-Free Municipal Bond ETF (NYSEARCA:PZA – Get Rating) by 13.4% during the fourth quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 44,546 shares of the company’s stock after selling 6,902 shares during the period.
-Dynamic Advisor Solutions LLC’s holdings in Invesco National AMT-Free Municipal Bond ETF were worth $1,022,000 at the end of the most recent quarter.
+Dynamic Advisor Solutions LLC’s holdings in Invesco National AMT-Free Municipal Bond ETF were worth $1,022,000 as of its most recent filing with the Securities & Exchange Commission.

-Other institutional investors have also recently made changes to their positions in the company.
-CoreCap Advisors LLC bought a new position in shares of Invesco National AMT-Free Municipal Bond ETF during the 2nd quarter valued at $29,000.
-Credit Suisse AG bought a new position in shares of Invesco National AMT-Free Municipal Bond ETF during the 2nd quarter valued at $63,000.
-Householder Group Estate & Retirement Specialist LLC bought a new position in shares of Invesco National AMT-Free Municipal Bond ETF during the 3rd quarter valued at $98,000.
-RFG Advisory LLC bought a new position in shares of Invesco National AMT-Free Municipal Bond ETF during the 3rd quarter valued at $218,000.
-Finally, Bank of The West bought a new position in shares of Invesco National AMT-Free Municipal Bond ETF during the 3rd quarter valued at $221,000.
+A number of other hedge funds have also bought and sold shares of PZA.
+Axiom Financial Strategies LLC grew its holdings in shares of Invesco National AMT-Free Municipal Bond ETF by 1.5% in the first quarter.
+Axiom Financial Strategies LLC now owns 70,487 shares of the company’s stock worth $1,675,000 after purchasing an additional 1,043 shares during the last quarter.
+Bank of New York Mellon Corp bought a new position in shares of Invesco National AMT-Free Municipal Bond ETF in the first quarter worth about $553,000.
+US Bancorp DE grew its holdings in shares of Invesco National AMT-Free Municipal Bond ETF by 48.8% in the first quarter.
+US Bancorp DE now owns 28,790 shares of the company’s stock worth $718,000 after purchasing an additional 9,442 shares during the last quarter.
+Cetera Investment Advisers grew its holdings in shares of Invesco National AMT-Free Municipal Bond ETF by 12.7% in the first quarter.
+Cetera Investment Advisers now owns 100,452 shares of the company’s stock worth $2,504,000 after purchasing an additional 11,323 shares during the last quarter.
+Finally, Prudential Financial Inc. grew its holdings in shares of Invesco National AMT-Free Municipal Bond ETF by 75.6% in the first quarter.
+Prudential Financial Inc. now owns 19,179 shares of the company’s stock worth $479,000 after purchasing an additional 8,255 shares during the last quarter.

 Invesco National AMT-Free Municipal Bond ETF Stock Up 0.3 %